nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-Knotty Planner data are saved in the hard disk automatically after any command that changes the data.
+Knotty Planner data will be saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Knotty Planner data are saved automatically as a JSON file `[JAR file location]/data/knottyplanner.json`.
-Advanced users are welcome to update data directly by editing that data file.
+* Knotty Planner data are saved automatically as a JSON file `[JAR file location]/data/knottyplanner.json`.
+* Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

-**Caution:**
+**<span style="color: red;">Caution:</span>**
-If your changes to the data file makes its format invalid, Knotty Planner will discard all data and start with an empty data file at the next run.
+* If your changes to the data file makes its format invalid, Knotty Planner will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Knotty Planner to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+* Furthermore, certain edits can cause the Knotty Planner to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Archiving data files `[coming in v2.0]`